miso-lims/miso-lims/docs/user_manual/other_miso_tools.md

 Note: This tool only appears if your site uses [detailed sample mode](site_configuration.html#detailed_sample_mode).

-The Identity Search tool can be used to find identity samples with a specified external name, and to see all of the children of the resulting identities.
+The Identity Search tool can be used to find identity (donor/organism) samples with a specified external name, and to see all of the samples descended from the resulting identities.
 This is useful if you're not sure whether you've received samples from this donor or organism before, or if you want to see all of the samples related to it.

 {% assign figure = figure | plus: 1 %}
 {% include userman-figure.md num=figure cap="Identity Search tool" img="tools-identity-search.png" %}